mayerrobert/jmurmel/murmel-langref.md

 Murmel's `define` creates global variables that can be lexically hidden by e.g. a let-binding.

-The first argument is not evaluated, the second one is.
+The first argument is not evaluated, the second one - if given - is.
+The second argument to `define` is optional and defaults to `nil`.

     (define *global-var* 42)               ; ==> *gloval-var*
     (define f1 (lambda (p1 p2) (+ p1 p2))) ; ==> f1